 • 2 tablespoons coconut oil

-• 1 tablespoon minced garlic cloves (~4 cloves)
+• 1 tablespoon minced garlic cloves 4 cloves

 • 2 teaspoons minced ginger

-• 1 tablespoon lemongrass paste Note 2
+• 1 tablespoon lemongrass paste see note 1

 • 1-1/2 teaspoons ground coriander

-• 3 cups butternut squash peeled and diced
+• 3 cups butternut squash

-• 1-1/2 cups snow peas, trimmed and halved
+• 1-1/2 cups snow peas trimmed and halved

-• 1-2 tablespoons lime juice, to taste
+• 1 to 2 tablespoons lime juice to taste

 Instructions

-• PREP: Start by prepping ingredients: dice the red onion, carrot, and bell pepper (by hand or quickly in the food processor).
-Mince the garlic and ginger.
+• Dice red onion, carrot, and bell pepper (by hand or quickly in the food processor).
+Mince garlic and ginger.
 (I peel the ginger with a spoon or vegetable peeler first.)
-Peel and then chop the butternut squash into small bite-sized pieces (1/2-inch in size).
-Keep the squash pieces fairly small so they’ll cook at the right time.
+Peel and chop butternut squash into bite-sized pieces (1/2-inch in size) so theyโ€™ll cook at the right time.
 Drain and rinse chickpeas.

-• COOK: Heat 2 tablespoons coconut oil in a large, deep skillet over medium-high heat.
-Add the onion, carrot, and red pepper and sauté for 7-9 minutes, or until onions begin to turn golden.
-Add the garlic, ginger, and lemongrass paste.
-Stir to coat everything with the oil.
-Season to taste with salt (I add 1 teaspoon fine sea salt.)
-Lower the heat to medium and add in green curry paste and ground coriander.
-Stir often for 2-3 minutes or until very fragrant.
-Add in the chickpeas and butternut squash and stir to coat for 1 minute.
+• Heat coconut oil in a large pot over medium-high heat.
+Add onion, carrot, and red pepper and sautรฉ 7โ€“9 minutes, or until onions begin to turn golden.
+Add garlic, ginger, and lemongrass paste.
+Stir to coat everything with oil.
+Season to taste with salt (I add 1 teaspoon salt.)
+Lower heat to medium and add green curry paste and ground coriander.
+Stir often, 2โ€“3 minutes or until very fragrant.
+Add chickpeas and butternut squash and stir to coat, 1 minute.

-• COOK CONT: Pour in the 2 cans of coconut milk.
+• Pour in coconut milk.
 Stir.
 Scrape the bottom of the pot and press all squash below the liquid.
-Bring to a boil and then reduce the heat to a rapid simmer (it should be bubbling at the edges but not boiling) for 18-25 minutes, stirring occasionally.
-The butternut squash should be fork tender and curry sauce reduced; this happens at around 20-22 minutes for me.
-Add a splash of vegetable stock/broth or water if the sauce is reducing too quickly and squash isn't getting tender.
-(This also means you may need to lower your heat a little.
-Alternatively, increase the heat slightly if squash isn't getting tender and the sauce isn't reducing.)
-Add in snow peas and cook for 2-3 more minutes or until tender.
+Bring to a boil, then reduce heat to a rapid simmer (it should be bubbling at the edges but not boiling),18โ€“25 minutes, stirring occasionally.
+The butternut squash should be fork tender and curry sauce reduced; this happens at around 20โ€“22 minutes for me.
+If the sauce is reducing too quickly and squash isnโ€™t getting tender, add a splash of vegetable stock/broth or water.
+(You also may need to lower the heat a little.)
+If squash isnโ€™t getting tender and the sauce isnโ€™t reducing, increase heat slightly.
+Add snow peas and cook 2โ€“3 more minutes or until tender.

-• FINISHING: Add sugar (start with less; you can always add more), soy sauce, and lime juice to the curry (feel free to adjust these three ingredients to personal preference -- adding more soy sauce for seasoning/umami flavor, more lime for a fresh flavor, and more sugar if it's too spicy).
-Taste and add more salt if needed; I'll typically add another 1/4 up to 1/2 teaspoon -- flavors should be vibrant!
+• Add sugar (start with less; you can always add more), soy sauce, and lime juice to the curry (feel free to adjust these ingredients to personal preference -- adding more soy sauce for seasoning/umami flavor, more lime for a fresh flavor, and more sugar if itโ€™s too spicy).
+Taste and add more salt if needed; I typically add another 1/4 up to 1/2 teaspoonโ€”flavors should be vibrant!

 Video